 Hostels are always the budget traveler’s best friend.
 In Puerto Vallarta, hostel beds can go for under $15 USD a night during low season.
 You’ll be stuck in a dorm with other travelers, but at least your wallet will thank you.

-Don’t forget to consider AirBnb (affiliate link) as a way to stay with local residents, although we found that many of the hotels were just as affordable as the PV AirBnb listings.
+Don’t forget to consider AirBnb as a way to stay with local residents, although we found that many of the hotels were just as affordable as the PV AirBnb listings.
 Backpacking in Puerto Vallarta is possible due to the number of cheap hostels and lodging options available!

 As noted a couple weeks ago, Puerto Vallarta has some excellent restaurants, and I recommend splurging to visit at least one or two of them.
 But if escargot quesadillas and grilled octopus aren’t in your budget, making smart dining choices is a great way to save money.

 By visiting street vendors and small local taquerias, you can get authentic, well-cooked meals for a very affordable price.
 You should be able to score meals for a cost of $5 or less per eal.
 I also bought quite a bit of food (milk, cereal, fruit, ice cream) from the many local convenience stores around town.
 If you are so inclined, you could snack all day and then go out for one big meal at dinnertime.

 Folks who don’t want to eat Mexican food for every meal can find a handful of familiar American fast food joints, like KFC, McDonald’s, and Subway.
 I’m obviously not recommending eating fast food for every meal, but it can come in handy when cost is a concern.
 One evening when I was starving and needed a quick calorie burst between activities, I happily gorged on a Subway Italian BMT for just a few bucks.

 Pay less for transportation, tours, and souvenirs

-As for tours and other touristy things to do in Puerto Vallarta, some tours aren’t offered during the summer, but others, such ziplining and ATV excursions, are offered at discount prices.
+As for tours and other touristy things to do in Puerto Vallarta, some tours aren’t offered during the summer, but other activities, such ziplining and ATV excursions, are offered at discount prices.
 So you may be able to find a very good deal on certain activities by visiting during the summer.
 Check out this page for more info on events going on while you’re visiting the city.